 Effect on Flap Sizes

 Any and every flap should be placed at least an inch above your pet’s shoulder.
 This does not mean the flap’s height has to measure an inch higher than the shoulder.
 Typically, this means selecting an appropriate flap size to get above shoulder height.
-The bigger the flap, the smaller your step-over can be.
+The bigger the flap, the smaller your step-over can be, generally on doors and walls the dog door height from the floor will be no less than 3″ or so.
 On the other hand, the smaller the flap, the bigger step-over you may need.
 Let’s do an example:

 - Your pet is 21” from feet to shoulder.
 So, the top of the flap, once installed, needs to be 22” above the floor so your pet can move through easily.
 With careful consideration, you can get away with a 15” flap height.
 A 15” height means your step-over needs to be 7” minimum.
 Since you raised the 15 inch flap 7 inches from the ground, the top is now 22” above ground.
 Your pet can move comfortably!
 If you got a 19” flap, your step-over would need to be at least 3” high.